ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### Adding Data to Dictionaries

 To add key/value pairs to my empty dictionary, we use also use `[]` notation.
-Instead of using a number like we will use a string - the label, or **key** for this set of data.
+Instead of using a number like with arrays, we will use a string - the label, or **key** for this set of data.
 Then, we will use the `=` to assign the value.

 ```swift
 phones["apple"] = "iPhone"